carlosrgzm/googleanalytics/README.md

 ## Configuration

-Run `php artisan config:publish carloscsrm/googleanalytics` and modify the config file with your own information.
+Run `php artisan config:publish carloscsrm/googleanalytics` and modify the config file with your own Analytics ID.

 ## Usage